 Summer is a great time for picnics, swimming, hiking and other outdoor activities.
 But you're not the only one enjoying the sunny weather.
-Summer bugs and insects enjoy the warm weather as well, and when they bite or sting, it can put a damper on the fun.
+Summer bugs and insects are having a good time, too, and when they bite or sting, it can put a damper on the fun.

-Some bugs hibernate during the colder months, then return in full force when it starts to get warmer outside.
-Others are around all year long, but they become more active when the weather is warm.
+Some bugs hibernate during the colder months then return in full force when the weather gets warmer.
+Others are active year-round but ramp up the activity when the temperatures rise.

 The bite of this common summer insect is usually harmless, but mosquitoes can also carry pathogens that may cause diseases.
 Their bites result in itchy, red welts that can be quite annoying.

 Mosquito protection tips

 If possible, avoid being outdoors at dawn and dusk when mosquitoes are most active.
 If you do need to be outside during these times, wear clothing that covers your arms and legs.
 Additionally, be sure to apply insect repellent.

 Mosquitoes lay their eggs in standing water, so one prevention tip is to get rid of any standing water near your home.
 These pests can sense their victims from more than 30 feet away, so keep windows closed and patch up any holes or tears in window or door screens.